anderzzz/monkey_caput/README.md

 # monkey_caput
 Code used in fungi image analysis, supervised and unsupervised.
-Effort described in Towards Data Science, see here and here.
+Effort described in Towards Data Science, see <insert link>.

-The fungi image data is loaded and pre-procssed in `fungiimg.py` in which the DataSet class is created.
-The image classification template models are loaded and modified in `model_init.py`.
-The supervised training of the model takes place in `runner.py`.
+The fungi image data is loaded and pre-procssed in `fungidata.py` in which the DataSet class is created through a factory method.
+That includes full images, grid images, with or without ground-truth label or index in dataset.

-The auto-encoder is defined in `ae_deep.py`.
-Utilities for the clustering is found in `cluster_utils.py`.
-The training of the auto-encoder as well as the clustering of its code are found in `runner_ae.py`.
+Image classification efforts are in files starting with `ic`.
+The template models for example are loaded in `ic_template_models.py`.
+The auto-encoder is defined in `ae_deep.py` with a learner class in `ae_learner`.
+Local Aggregation criterion is found in `cluster_utils` and its learner class in `la_learner`.
+The training inherits from `_learner`, which can be further generalized.